avngrdv/clibas/README.md

 FastqProcessor is python package to analyze NGS sequencing data.
 The tool is specifically tailored toward analysis of screening outcomes for the selections/screens of genetically encoded peptide/protein libraries (i.e. mRNA , phage or yeast display libraries).\
 \
-The primary purpose of FastqProcessor is library design matching.
-Given a particular library design for a genetically encoded peptide/protein library, parse and filter .fastq files to remove noise, low confidence reads, sequences that are too short, too long and much more.\
+The primary purpose of FastqProcessor is to match NGS reads to library designs: given a particular library design for a genetically encoded peptide/protein library, parse and filter .fastq files to remove noise, low confidence reads, sequences that are too short, too long and so on.\
 \
 Concomitantly, the tool can collect basic statistics about the data, count sequences, etc.
 ### Motivation